 - Close the cooker lid and wait for 3 whistles on low flame.

-- Don’t try to remove the lid until the pressure comes automatically.
+- Do not try to remove the lid until the pressure comes automatically.

 - Check the mutton (whether soft or not) by pressing it down with your fingertips.